RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ### Selection state in the database

 As another example of how fast a local datastore can be, we can store the currently selected track in the database.
-Selecting tracks with the mouse or keyboard feels responsive, even though it's roundtripping through the database every time the selection changes:
+Selecting tracks with the mouse or keyboard feels responsive, even though it's round-tripping through the database every time the selection changes:

 <video controls="controls" muted="muted" src="/assets/blog/prelude/selection.mp4" playsinline="" />